 This constitutes a legally binding agreement.
 Protection of Vulnerable Groups (PVG):

-Clubs and Organisations guarantees that all its coaches at the club have current up to date and clear PVG check in place
+Clubs and Organisations guarantees that all its coaches at the club have current up to date and clear PVG check in place.

 The club agrees never to send a coach to SAC activities who does not have a clear PVG check.